ACPS-TV. On cable. Online.

 ACPS-TV may be viewed on cable channel 71 within the City of Alexandria.
-During the day, ACPS-TV offers a bulletin board featuring school and division-wide news, student- and division-produced video content, clips from student concerts, upcoming events, menu items for the day, the weather and more.
+ACPS-TV offers a bulletin board featuring school and division-wide news, student- and division-produced video content, clips from student concerts, upcoming events, menu items for the day, the weather, and more.

-Each evening at 7 p.m., the station streams video content, including school board and community meetings and Smithsonian science programming content, obtained free from the Smithsonian Institution.
-Viewers may also find many ACPS and school videos are archived on our YouTube channel for online viewing.
+The station streams video content, including school board and community meetings and Smithsonian science programming content, provided by the Smithsonian Institution, the National Science Foundation, and others.
+Many ACPS and school videos produced here are archived on our YouTube channel for online viewing.